Organises assistance for travellers with restricted mobility to board and alight from trains at support stations (stations with support facilities)

 Yes.
 When you book your journey, you should mention that a wheelchair user will be travelling as well.
 With this information, we can reserve seats in a passenger coach with a wheelchair compartment.
 At the same time, notify the SBB Call Center Handicap about your journey.
 Groups that include more than one wheelchair user can only be carried subject to certain conditions.
 The double-deck trains operated by Long-Distance Services allow groups to travel together (max.
 10 wheelchair users).
 On board all other trains, groups may only be able to travel in different compartments or split across several trains, depending on the size of the group.

-Who is responsible for assistance with boarding and alighting at the support stations (stations with support facilities)?
+Who is responsible for providing boarding and alighting assistance at support stations?

 Are connections always guaranteed when changing trains?